Anisogamy: Female phenotypes

 For internal fertilizers, female investment is high in reproduction since they typically expend more energy throughout a single reproductive event.
 This can be seen as early as oogenesis, for the female sacrifices gamete number for gamete size to better increase the survival chances of the potential zygote; a process more energetically demanding than spermatogenesis in males.
 Oogenesis occurs in the ovary, a female-specific organ that also produces hormones to prepare other female-specific organs for the changes necessary in the reproductive organs to facilitate egg delivery in external fertilizers, and zygote development in internal fertilizers.
 The egg cell produced is not only large, but sometimes even immobile, requiring contact with the more mobile sperm to instigate fertilization.

 Since this process is very energy-demanding and time-consuming for the female, mate choice is often integrated into the female's behavior.
 Females will often be very selective of the males they choose to reproduce with, for the phenotype of the male can be indicative of the male's physical health and heritable traits.
-Females employ mate choice to pressure males into displaying their desirable traits to females through courtship, and if successful, the male gets to reproduce.
 This encourages males and females of specific species to invest in courtship behaviors as well as traits that can display physical health to a potential mate.
 This process, known as sexual selection, results in the development of traits to ease reproductive success rather than individual survival, such as the inflated size of a termite queen.
 It is also important for females to select against potential mates that may have a sexually transmitted infection, for the disease could not only hurt the female's reproductive ability, but also damage the resulting offspring.

 Although not uncommon in males, females are more associated with parental care.
 Since females are on a more limited reproductive schedule than males, a female often invests more in protecting the offspring to sexual maturity than the male.
 Like mate choice, the level of parental care varies greatly between species, and is often dependent on the number of offspring produced per sexual encounter.

 In many species, including ones from all major vertebrate groups females can utilize sperm storage, a process by which the female can store excess sperm from a mate, and fertilize her eggs long after the reproductive event if mating opportunities drop or quality of mates decreases.
 By being able to save sperm from more desirable mates, the female gains more control over its own reproductive success, thus allowing for the female to be more selective of males as well as making the timing of fertilization potentially more frequent if males are scarce.